scottdgaines/fe-dev-task/README.md

 1. Build a component consistent with the design (see screenshot and design below)
 2. Retrieve the questions and answers from the `db.json` file located in the `_data` folder using the provided `json-server` package and `FetchData` component.
-3. Add an `id` to each question and answer set found in the json file and use the index to sort the questions in chronological order
+3. Add an `id` to each question / answer set and use the `id` to sort the questions in chronological order for display on the page
 4. Your code should be able to handle additional FAQs added in teh future
 5. The answers should be hidden by default and revealed when the user clicks the question
 6. Show off your CSS skills and include some animations if possible